 - Complicated assembling procedures

-You will not find the extra pulley positions and the Smith Bar like in the FT2.
-The reduction of those attachments doesn’t devalue the product; rather, FT1 works great.
+You can get this cable trainer at a lower price, but you will not find the extra pulley positions and the Smith bar like in the FT2.
+However, the reduction of those attachments doesn’t devalue this home gym.

-This machine weight stacks of dual 165 lb even though it would be better if they were heavier.
-Just like the previous machine, you can add 50 lb with an additional cost.
+This home gym machine comes with dual 165 lbs weighs stacks, though it would be better if they were heavier.
+Just like the previous machine, you can add 50 lbs weight with an additional cost.

 There are 30 different positions offered by adjustable pulleys.
 You can also enjoy smooth action with easy adjustments.